bhaskar2311/PDF-Chatbot-NVDIA-NIM-Llama3-70B/README.md

 You will need NVIDIA API KEY in order to use this application.

-Basically, upload your document in the folder, and give the path of that folder and then you can easily chat with your pdf.
+Basically, upload your document in the folder, and give the path of that folder and then you can easily chat with your pdf.'

+You can add as many pdf's as you want.